Local Secrets: Top trails in Kāpiti

 A beautiful, mostly shaded walk from Waikanae to Waikanae Beach via the Waikanae River.

 Park on the north bank of the Waikanae River at the Tutere Street entrance by Waikanae Beach, take the gentle route along the north bank towards the old SH1.
 Come back towards the beach on the south bank, crossing the footbridge at Otaihanga Domain.
+Tree-lined most of the way, large poplars, willows and pines, along with increasing native plantings make this 10km loop walk (with several bridges and opportunities to shorten the walk) a great shaded walk.

 Look out for diverse bird life and swimming spots.